Welcome to Bermuda!

 Bermuda Flag

-No United Kingdom or European Union legislation applies
+No United Kingdom or European Union laws apply in this self-governed British Overseas Territory

 line drawing

-On July 12, 1612, when Bermuda's representative body first sat, laws were then based on English common law, principles of equity and all English acts of general application then in force.
+On July 12, 1612, when Bermuda's local parliament first sat, laws were then based on English common law, principles of equity and all English acts of general application then in force.
 But Bermuda Acts of Parliament since that date have altered, modified or amended these.
 The local government - not the UK Government - makes and controls all Bermuda's internal affairs and Bermuda laws.

 Barristers' Code of Professional Conduct